Bandits with Knapsacks: Introduction

 It is tempting to ask about a version of \BwK in which the rewards and resource consumptions are chosen by an adversary.
-Achieving sublinear regret bounds for this version appears hopeless even for fixed-arm benchmark.
-In order to make progress in the positive direction, one may require a more subtle notion of benchmark, and perhaps also some restrictions on the power of the adversary.
+Achieving sublinear regret bounds for this version appears hopeless even for the fixed-arm benchmark.
+In order to make progress in the positive direction, one may require a more subtle notion of benchmark and/or restrictions on the power of the adversary.

-Finally, some open questions concern the contextual extension of \BwK studied in \cite{cBwK-colt14}.
-First and foremost, one would like to obtain an algorithm with near-optimal regret that is computationally efficient; the algorithm in~\cite{cBwK-colt14} is not.
-The same problem for contextual bandits without resource constraints has been resolved very recently in \cite{monster-icml14}.
-Second, the regret bound in~\cite{cBwK-colt14}, while optimal in the worst case, may be significantly sub-optimal for some application domains and/or for some (classes of) tuples $(\narms,\budg,\OPT)$.
+\OMIT{ Finally, some open questions concern the contextual extension of \BwK studied in \citet{cBwK-colt14} and \citet{CBwK-colt16}.
+First, it is not clear how to bound discretization error and choose \preDiscr for contextual dynamic pricing/procurement.
+Second, the regret bounds in~\cite{cBwK-colt14} and \citet{CBwK-colt16}, while optimal in the worst case, may be significantly sub-optimal for some application domains and/or for some (classes of) tuples $(\narms,\budg,\OPT)$. }